Foreign relations of Kazakhstan: Shanghai Cooperation Organisation

 Kazakhstan is one of the original founding members of the Shanghai Cooperation Organisation, known as the Shanghai Five.
-They formally began the organization on April 26, 1996, with the signing of the Treaty on Deepening Military Trust in Border Regions in Shanghai.
+They formally began the organization on 26 April 1996, with the signing of the Treaty on Deepening Military Trust in Border Regions in Shanghai.
 Since then, Kazakhstan has become a very active member in global politics within the organization.

-At the SCO Summit in Bishkek, Kyrygyzstan on September 20, 2013, Kazakhstan met with leaders to discuss many issues.
+At the SCO Summit in Bishkek, Kyrygyzstan on 20 September 2013, Kazakhstan met with leaders to discuss many issues.
 One of the main issues discussed was the focus on regional stability for Afghanistan after the United States withdraws its troops.
 Kazakhstan also signed the Bishkek Declaration along with members and observers to find diplomatic solutions for Iran and Syria.
 On Syria, Kazakhstan wanted to help find a diplomatic solution that would not involve direct intervention due to the need of UN authorization.
 On Iran, Kazakhstan wanted to see a diplomatic solution between Iran and the P5+1 group for Iran to enrich uranium at levels for energy consumption.

 In November 2016, Kazakhstan chaired first ever SCO human rights consultations.
 The meetings were held in Beijing and aimed at further consolidation of the SCO member states cooperation in human rights.

-Astana hosted the 17th Shanghai Cooperation Organisation (SCO) summit June 8–9, 2017.
+Astana hosted the 17th Shanghai Cooperation Organisation (SCO) summit.
 The summit featured the ceremony of accession of India and Pakistan to the organization.
 Therefore, the total number of member states increased to eight: China, Kazakhstan, Kyrgyz Republic, Russia, Tajikistan, Uzbekistan, India, and Pakistan.

 Kazakhstan assumed the rotational chairmanship of the Shanghai Cooperation Organization from July 2023 to July 2024.
-During this period, President Kassym-Jomart Tokayev outlined the country's priorities for its SCO chairmanship.
-Key focuses included: